doitintl/AWSlack/README.md

 ## Generate Slack API Token
 - Go to https://<YOUR_SLACK_TEAM>.slack.com/apps/new/A0F7YS25R-bots
-- Enter a name for the bot to post with. (i.e. aws #account-id)
+- Enter a name for the bot to post with. (i.e. @aws)
 - Click `Add bot integration`.
 - Wait until the UI displays the `API Token` and copy the string (i.e. xxxx-yyyyyyyyyyyy-zzzzzzzzzzzzzzzzzzzzzzzz).
 - Keep this token for using in the next step.